Three-Body: Production and release

 In November 2021, a trailer for the series was released with no specific premiere date.
 This was followed by a second trailer in June 2022, and a final trailer 3 days prior to the premiere.

 After several delays, the series began airing on January 15, 2023, with the first 4 episodes available for streaming on WeTV and Rakuten Viki.
+The series made its first American debut on the New York PBS affiliate WNET in December 8, 2023.
+On February 10, 2024, NBC released the complete 30-episode English-subtitled version of "Three-Body" on its Peacock streaming platform.
+It is also available on Amazon Prime in the US and UK.
+In March 2024, Tencent released the "Three-Body Anniversary Edition", re-editing the series into 26 episodes to improve the story pacing.

 Episodes

 Reception

 Three-Body has received wide acclaim in China.
-On Douban, the series received a score of 8.5.
+On Douban, the series received a score of 8.7 out of 10.
 Viewers praised the overall production quality, the faithfulness of the adaptation and the casting.
-Many compared it favorably with the similarly-named animation series.
-Domestic critics praised the visual effects as astonishing.
+Domestic critics praised the visuals as astonishing.

-In the United States, The New York Times critic Mike Hale noted that series was faithful to the original text, with logical adaptations made to suit television.
+In the United States, The New York Times critic Mike Hale noted that the series was faithful to the original text, with logical adaptations made to suit television.
 However, he described the screenplay and cast as mediocre, and the game scenes not as vivid as the original.

+Awards and nominations

+The following table presents all known awards and nominations the series has received, indicating the name of the award ceremony, the year the nomination/award, the relevant award category, the nominated work or individual(s), and whether the award was won, along with the citation(s) from which the information was derived.